dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/primary-video-v9.0.2.md

 ## startScanning

 Start the video streaming barcode decoding thread.
-Please be sure that you have bound a `CameraEnhancer` or [`ImageSource`](protocol-imagesource.md) to the barcode reader before you trigger `startScanning`.
+Please be sure that you have bound a `DynamsoftCameraEnhacner` or [`ImageSource`](protocol-imagesource.md) to the barcode reader before you trigger `startScanning`.

 ```objc
 -(void)startScanning;